2023 Best Allied Health Professions Associate Degree Trade Schools in Arkansas

 The average amount in student loans that allied health majors at BHCLR take out while working on their Associate Degree is $7,821.

-Out of the 15 schools in Arkansas that were part of this year’s ranking, University of Arkansas - Pulaski Technical College landed the # 2 spot on the list.
-UA Pulaski Tech is a small public school located in the city of North Little Rock.
+You’ll be in good company if you decide to attend University of Arkansas - Pulaski Technical College.
+It ranked #2 on our 2023 Best Allied Health Professions Associate Degree Trade Schools in Arkansas list.
+UA Pulaski Tech is a small public school located in the small city of North Little Rock.

 While working on their Associate Degree, allied health majors at UA Pulaski Tech accumulate an average of around $12,778 in student debt.